CmcG93/propertyScraper/README.md

 Steps to run:
 1. Create a .env file in the outermost section and add a valid email address and password to send the emails from.
    The variable names have to be SMTP_USERNAME and SMTP_PASSWORD to be able to have the program run correctly.
-2. Create a new terminal Window in propertyScraper.
+2. Create a new terminal Window in propertyScraper folder.
 3. Run "cd ../venv ; .\Scripts\activate ; cd ../propertyScraper" in the terminal to activate the Virtual environment.
 4. Run python .\propertyForRentScrape.py in the terminal to get Rented properties.
 5. Run python .\propertyForSaleScrape.py in the terminal to get For Sale properties.